vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/spring-security-geode.md

 ---
 date: 2020-05-27
-description: 'Spring Security is an extremely powerful and highly customizable framework that provides authentication, authorization, and protection against common attacks, it is the de-facto standard for securing Spring-based applications.
+description: Spring Security is an extremely powerful and highly customizable framework that provides authentication, authorization, and protection against common attacks, it is the de-facto standard for securing Spring-based applications.

-  '
 lastmod: '2021-04-22'
 team:
 - Juan Jose Ramos